 Let us take the most beloved Gang of Four Pattern of all time.
 Especially to the Java faithful.
 The one most people have their first epiphany with when introduced to “Patterns Of Reusable Design”; probably because it is the easiest to comprehend.
 Singleton.

-Just to make sure my point is misinterpreted this is not about Singleton!
+Just to make sure my point is not misinterpreted this is not about Singleton!

 My point is about the articles that are nothing more than terrible ideas in Java ported to Go syntax.